hollyschwecke/New-Team-5-Project/WEEKLY_UPDATES.md

 - Holly: Updated week 5 meeting notes to keep track of what happened during the meeting
 - Claire: Updated small details of the UI Mockup per meeting notes from week 5 and created new schema page layout for inventory items.
 - Cole: Not responsive to team (email or meeting time)

+  ## Week 8
+  Claire, Therese, and Holly met with Professor Knox to discuss project and group dynamic this far It was decided that we would split our group and rework our project